Clear House Accountants Clear House Accountants

 Sole Traders Employing People – Employ People As A Sole trader!

-Simply, The term ‘sole trader’ is applied to any person who does not have a separate legal structure for conducting the business, such as a Partnership or a Limited company.
+Simply, the term ‘sole trader’ is applied to any person who does not have a separate legal structure for conducting the business, such as a Partnership or a Limited company.

 Sole traders often have employees working for them, either freelancers or employees.
 Furthermore, being a sole trader means you can run your business by yourself and that you’re trading under your name, does not mean you should always work alone.